pricelessbrewing/pricelessbrewing.github.io/_posts/Calc/2016-1-05-Mash-Calculator-Update.md

 ## New features:

-  New layout with subcategories.

-  Hopefully it makes it easier for new brewers to follow which variables do what.
+  New layout with subcategories. <br> Hopefully it makes it easier for new brewers to follow which variables do what.

   Mouseover text added to most of the variables, with a short description and typical values.